liquidkamu/ATM-Employees/Specification/Specification.md

-# LMS-RM (Leave Management System - Rocket Money Style) Specification
+# ATM-Employees Specification

-This expanded specification details the "LMS-RM" (Leave Management System - Rocket Money Style).
+This expanded specification details the "ATM-Employees".
 It bridges the gap between the aesthetic of a high-end fintech app and the functional requirements of corporate HR software.

 ## 1. Visual & Design System (The "Rocket Style")
 To ensure the webapp feels like the uploaded images, the frontend must adhere to these specific UI tokens: